 - If you enable this, then users will be able to reply to forum posts directly from their email inbox.
 See the section on 'Reply to posts via email' in Using Forum for details of how the feature works.

-- You must set Site administration > Plugins > Message outputs > Email to 'Always send email from the No reply address'; otherwise users will see the email of the forum poster instead.
+- You must leave empty the allowedemaildomains setting; otherwise users will see the email of the forum poster instead.

 - Each user will be provided with reply-to address when they click to reply to a forum post via email.
 You can set the default expiry period for this address here.